 She, on the other hand, kept going, “Where are you going?
 Come on.
 I’m sorry.
 Maybe I overreacted, but that’s because you questioned my integrity.”

 What a shame, I thought to myself.
 That the woman would take on all of the blame and put the burden on herself, in order to fix whatever trouble they were having.

 And, do people actually talk like that?
 In the heat of the argument, she enunciated every word clearly and slowly.
-It’s like they were talking in a code.
+It was like they were talking in a code.
 Am I in danger?
+I thought.
 Was he going to pull something on me?
 Was this pretend argument all part of their plan, to play the quarreling couple, as a way to distract the first lone runner from something more sinister?

 Whatever was going on, something wasn’t right.
 I felt my senses heightening.
 I felt a droplet of sweat rolling down the inside of my arm.
 I had my headphones in but I was listening to everything they said.
 I heard a shovel digging up dirt somewhere in the close vicinity.
 From that vantage point, I looked down like a hawk peering over little groupings of ants that walked in twos up the trail in their floppy colourful hats.

 Should I leave?
 If I were to leave now, would I trigger the event prematurely?
 Would he be forced to act on their plan so that they don’t lose the opportunity?
 Perhaps I should wait.
 It seems like, in her code, she is urging him to reconsider.

 I stayed seated.
 It was just too entertaining.
 What if I die today?
 I guess it is my time.

 “Come on,” she said, “Let’s go.
 Let’s just go and sit together.
 Feel the fresh air.
 We don’t even have to talk.
 Let’s go to the quiet place.”